sveltejs/kit/documentation/docs/30-advanced/30-link-options.md

 ## data-sveltekit-keepfocus

-When creating a search input using a `<form>` which reflects its input value in the URL, you might not want it to lose focus after navigation.
+Sometimes you don't want [focus to be reset](/docs/accessibility#focus-management) after navigation.
+For example, maybe you have a search form that submits as the user is typing, and you want to keep focus on the text input.
 Adding a `data-sveltekit-keepfocus` attribute to it...

 ```html
 <form data-sveltekit-keepfocus>